jrpotter/notebook/notes/linkers/loader.md

 %%ANKI
 Basic
 What two steps are conducted during the process of loading?
-Back: Copying code/data into memory and running the program.
+Back: Mapping code/data into memory and running the program.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1741298168033-->
 END%%